-If the animal is wearing the Council’s registration identification, Council Officers will endeavour to contact the owner of the animal immediately so they can release their pet.
-If the animal does not have any identification and the owner does not contact Council within three (3) working days the animal may be sold or euthanased.
+If the animal is wearing the Council’s registration identification and/or is microchipped, Council Officers will endeavour to contact the owner of the animal immediately so they can release their pet.
+If the animal does not have any means of identification and the owner does not contact Council within three (3) working days the animal may be rehomed or euthanased.

-Impounding and sustenance fees apply for the release of any animal held at Council’s Pound.
+Impounding and holding fees apply for the release of any animal held at Council’s Pound.

 Costs may escalate for each release if the animal is impounded more than once.

-Release fees incorporate the cost of impounding and transport to the pound/Foxtail Kennels.
-If the animal is not registered, registration fees will be charged in addition to the release fee.
+Release fees incorporate the cost of impounding and transporting to the pound.
+If the animal is not registered and/or microchipped, these fees will be charged in addition to the release fee.

-Owners are also charged a fee to cover food and care for every day their pet has been kept at Foxtail Kennels.
+Owners are also charged a fee to cover food and care for every day their pet has been kept.